 My earlier post went over how to configure the Raspberry Pi for a minimum viable instance of Home Assistant.
 Since then I’ve gotten a few questions about my specific Z-Wave configuration, so I figured I would write a follow-up on the devices needed, as well as some basic configuration and debugging.
 My intent is to have some general information about Z-Wave so you can pick and choose the info you need, and isn’t necessarily intended as a chronological tutorial.

 Z-Wave is a brand and protocol owned by Sigma Designs, but various manufacturers can get their products certified for Z-Wave.
-It is designed for home automation and uses a mesh network between devices to relay data.
-Z-Wave does not use WiFi, and each device should have a range of about 120 feet.
+It is designed for home automation and uses a mesh network between devices to relay data up to a range of about 120 feet.

 Since these devices use a different radio frequency than your router to communicate to the controller, they need a hub to which they can send all of their data.
 Although there are multiple hubs that support Z-Wave, if you are looking to run Home Assistant (which I detailed how to set up from scratch on a Raspberry Pi 3 in a previous post) or openHAB, then the simplest solution may be to use the Z-Stick.
 This plugs in to the USB port on your controller, and lets it issue commands to the network.
 Once that’s in place, your devices are ready to use!

 Please note that the terminology here is not “canon,” and different manufacturers and websites will use slightly different terms to describe each piece of the home automation puzzle.
 I am assuming you are going the open-source route for integration, such as openHAB (Java) and Home Assistant (Python), which means your hardware and software integration options will be separate.
 If you buy one of the commercial integration options, then that will most likely provide both the hardware and software in one setup (most likely with “cloud” support as well).